 I have been sending out some emails a couple of weeks ago and guess what still no reply.
 And that’s fine.
 The right opportunities and doors will open at the right time.
 Same thing goes for when you’re networking for job opportunities.
 If you were not offered the job, there is probably a better one on its way – However, you will never know if you don’t take the first step.

 So, someone you contacted has gotten back to you, however, at the moment there’s no immediate lead.
 Does this mean this was a lost opportunity?
 Absolutely not!
 Don’t get rid of the business card, no don’t delete that email.

 Networking is not only about what you can get.
 It’s a give and take relationship.
 The best connections and relationships can spring forth by just simply keeping in contact with that person.
-Besides, who knows later on your contact John, might have a friend, Jolanda, who’s niece, Jennifer is looking to work with someone like you.
+Besides, who knows later on your contact John, might have a friend, Jolanda, whose niece, Jennifer is looking to work with someone like you.

-Prepare like your life depends on it
+Prepare as if your life depends on it

 As long as ‘the’ Mariah Carey is still having rehearsals and voice training sessions then you, my dear are not exempted from practising and being prepared yourself.
 I know… a bit off topic, but you get what I mean right?

 “Success is where preparation and opportunity meet” – Bobby Unser

 Yes, you know who you are and you know what you have to offer.
 However, in order to avoid unwanted surprises, always make sure you are prepared.
 Whether it’s a networking event, meeting, phone call etc. Bobby Unser said it best when he said “Success is where preparation and opportunity meet”- Don’t underestimate the power of preparation.